 A South Korea-based consumer source added: “It is important to deal with the pollutants properly and ensure that lepidolite processing is ESG compliant.”

-Keep up to date with global market insights and predictions for 2023 and beyond with our NewGen forecasts.
+Keep up to date with global market lithium insights, news and predictions for 2023 and beyond.